jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- The post buttons need to be restyled
+- The post buttons need to be restyled (still a little messed up on mid-size)

-- Add livestream "now live" animation to grid
-- Change quality of livestream screenshots?
+- Livestream buildout
+    - Styling
+    - When someone exits, make sure the overflow does not stay "hidden"

 - Midsizings!

+- Update the number of people in the room text

 - The person streaming cannot enter their stream
     - Add if statement to the buildout